ulmer-a/koerix/README.md

 ![Screenshot](screenshot.png)

+In the image, you can see the userspace program `textcon` in action. the terminal to the left shows the serial output. `textcon` will print everything on the screen it reads from it's stdin (in this case, the serial console).

 ## Current Kernel Features
 * x86_64 kernel (64bit) written in C++, C as well as some GNU Assembler
 * preemptive multitasking (single core), Mutexes and Spinlocks